WTIC-FM: Early years

-WTIC-FM Unleashes The "Hot Hits!"
-Era
+Hot Hits

 In 1974, Travelers Insurance sold the TV station to Post-Newsweek Stations while the radio stations were sold to a group of their managers, going by the name "The 1080 Corporation".
-And on May the 12th of 1977, WTIC-FM made a dramatic switch by flipping to a Top 40/CHR format, as "Hot Hits!".
+On May 12, 1977, WTIC-FM made a dramatic switch by flipping to a Top 40–CHR format, as "Hot Hits".

 Hot AC

-From the mid 1980's to the early 1990's WTIC-FM was locked in a Top 40/CHR battle with WKSS, which had converted from an easy listening station.
-WTIC-FM management decided not to aim as young as WKSS, removing the Rap and other harder edged songs from its playlist, switching to its current Hot AC format on June the 15th of 1994.
+From the mid-1980s to the early 1990s, WTIC-FM was locked in a Top 40/CHR battle with WKSS, which had converted from an easy listening station.
+WTIC-FM management decided not to aim as young as WKSS, removing the rap music and other harder edged songs from its playlist, switching to its current hot AC format on June 15, 1994.
 Initially, the station's playlist moved a bit softer; since then, the hot AC format as a whole has embraced more upbeat music, and so has the station.
-Since their days as a Top 40/CHR station in 1977, WTIC-FM has referred to itself on the air variously as "Your Music Connection Hot Hits!
-96 Tics WTIC-FM", "Your Music Connection 96 Tics WTIC-FM", "Hot Hits!
-96 Tics WTIC-FM", "96 Tics WTIC-FM", "96 WTIC-FM", "96 TIC-FM", "The New 96.5 TIC-FM", and currently as "Today's Best Variety 96.5 TIC".
+Since its days as a Top 40/CHR station in 1977, WTIC-FM has referred to itself on the air variously as "Your Music Connection 96 TICS WTIC FM", "96 TICS WTIC-FM", "Hot Hits!
+96 TICS WTIC-FM", "96 TIC-FM", and "The New 96.5 TIC-FM".

 In 1998, WTIC-AM-FM were acquired by Infinity Broadcasting, which was renamed CBS Radio in December 2005.
 CBS also acquired then-adult contemporary station WZMX (now rhythmic contemporary) and adult contemporary WRCH.
 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.